balena-io-experimental/artikcloud-balena-python/README.md

 * when on "All" device of the given device type has CPU load larger than 90%, send an email to a given address that "Device fleet is overloaded"
-* when one particular device in the fleet has a CPU load larger than 10%, send the "setText" action to another device with the text "X% CPU utilization", where the X is the "cpu_load" reading of the original device
+* when one particular device in the fleet has a CPU load larger than 10%, send the `setText` action to another device with the text "X% CPU utilization", where the X is the "cpu_load" reading of the original device
+* when on "Any" device the free memory is below 104857600 (100MB), send the `blinkLed` action (sort of like warning lights)
+* at midnight each day send the `setOff` signal to the entire fleet

 ... and a lot more possibilities.

+A handy way to test actions, is triggering them manually, by using the corresponding "test" button on the Rules dashboard.

 ## License